 You don’t want your birdfeeder to run dry because the feeding birds will leave if they can’t eat.
 A larger mixed seed capacity can prevent you from having to fill it constantly.

 You want your bird feeder to last, even if you don’t pay a lot for it.
 Most of the best bird feeders have weather-resistant measures in space like a powder coating that protects any metal from rusting or corroding.
 Wooden bird feeders have a sealant on them that stop bacteria or mold from forming, and this can extend the feeder’s life.
 Additionally, sealant stops rain from causing the wood to warp.

 It is possible to get a high-quality bird feeder for under $100, but they have a large cost range.
 Before you shop for bird feeders, take time to settle on a price and don’t go over it.
 This will remove ones from your price range, and it’ll stop you from getting tempted and going over your budget.
 You can start smaller and upgrade later too.

 Ease of Cleaning

-Eventually, you’ll have to take your bird feeder apart and clean it.
+Eventually, you’ll have to take your bird feeders apart and clean the feeders.
 You want this to be as easy as possible, because it can be a messy project.
 Ideally, you’ll be able to either open the lid wide or take it off completely.
 Once you do, it should be easy to get into the bird feeder and clean the various components while you empty all of the seed out.
 When it’s clean, you’ll have to put it back together and refill it to get it ready for the birds.